damian-utd/damian-utd/README.md

 I enjoy building practical applications that solve specific problems and include the full flow of a web system — from the user interface, through backend logic, to database operations.

 My current focus is improving my skills as a fullstack developer and expanding my backend knowledge with C# and .NET.
+At the same time, I am continuing to develop my dietitian application with the goal of deploying it to production and turning it into a real commercial product.

 ## Tech stack